equinor/radix-sample-keda/README.md

+# NOTE!

+This repo has moved into [radix-public-site/examples](https://github.com/equinor/radix-public-site/tree/main/examples/radix-example-keda-servicebus) for easier maintenance :)

 # .NET Core worker processing Azure Service Bus Queue scaled by KEDA
 A simple Docker container written in .NET that will receive messages from a Service Bus queue and scale via KEDA.